orcasound/orca-eye-aye/README.md

 ## Real-Time Automated Vessel Detection System Using Side View Images

 _Author: Ze Cui, Samantha King, Scott Veirs, Val Veirs_

+Here is an intro video to help you quickly go through the project!
 [![Watch the video](https://img.youtube.com/vi/uyin-k-F2fI/maxresdefault.jpg)](https://youtu.be/uyin-k-F2fI)

 We propose to create an open object detection model for real-time marine vessel monitoring.
 This project will involve two phases and associated deliverables.
 First, we will collaborate with [Protected Seas](protectedseas.net) and [Beam Reach](https://beamreach.blue/) to build an 11-class side-view vessel data set using the [Roboflow](Roboflow.com